J. L. Womersley: The Lake District

 In 1972 Wilson & Womersley published ‘Traffic Management in the Lake District National Park’ for Friends of the Lake District in which the terms of reference were, ‘To prepare a report on the problems raised by increasing motor traffic within the Lake District National Park and to suggest solutions for the present and future which will be in accordance with the preservation of the natural beauty of the Lake District and the rights of the public to enjoy it – an area close to Womersley's heart, choosing to retire to Bowness-on-Windermere.
 Evoking the words of John Bunyan:

-I love to be in such places where there is no rattling with coaches, nor rumbling with wheels.
+I love being in places where there is no rattling of coaches or rumbling of wheels.

 Wilson and Womersley conducted a detailed survey of the roads, traffic flow and natural beauty spots throughout Cumbria and proposed parking and traffic management solutions to balance the peak flow of tourist traffic with the preservation of the natural surroundings.

 The Practice had offices in London and Scotland and was as well known for town planning work as for architecture.
 In 1989, the Practice merged with the then largest architectural PLC in the country, D. Y. Davis, a company that collapsed during the recession of the nineties.

-J.L.
 Womersley began to develop symptoms of Parkinson's Disease in 1971 and died in Glasgow on 28 October 1990.